-- To identify pupils with SEN as early as possible and ensure that their needs are met by gathering information from parents, education, health professionals and early years settings prior to the child's entry into King Ina Academy. - To have effective systems in place whereby teachers can ensure that the SEND team are aware of such pupils. - To ensure all pupils take a full and active part in school life in consultation with health and social care professionals. - To make appropriate provision to overcome barriers to learning and ensure pupils with SEN have full access to a broad and balanced curriculum that includes access to extra-curricular activities.
-This will be carefully monitored and regularly reviewed to ensure that individual targets are being met and pupils' needs are catered for. - To monitor the progress of all pupils to aid identification of SEN. Continuous monitoring of SEN pupils by class teachers will help to ensure they are able to meet their full potential. - To promote strong partnership and communication between children, parents, governors, LA and outside agencies.
+- To identify pupils with SEN as early as possible and ensure that their needs are met by gathering information from parents, education, health professionals and early years settings prior to the child's entry into King Ina Academy. - To have effective systems in place whereby teachers can ensure that the SEND team are aware of such pupils. - To ensure all pupils take a full and active part in school life in consultation with health and social care professionals. - To make appropriate provision to overcome barriers to learning and ensure pupils with SEN have full access to a broad and balanced curriculum.
+This will be carefully monitored and regularly reviewed to ensure that individual targets are being met and pupils' needs are catered for, through the APDR (Assess, Plan, Do, Review) process. - To monitor the progress of all pupils in order to aid identification of SEN. Continuous monitoring of SEN pupils by class teachers will help to ensure they are able to meet their full potential. - To promote strong partnership and communication between children, parents, governors, LA and outside agencies.